 Dr Shahmalak will not perform transplants on patients, particularly men, under the age of 25.

-No two patients are the same but at Crown Clinic we find this is a good age to starting helping patients struggling with pattern baldness.
+No two patients are the same but at Crown Clinic we find this is a good age to start helping patients struggling with pattern baldness.

 Around one in five men are already starting to show signs of hair loss by the time they reach 25.